 If you sleep on your side most nights, focus on:

-• Our pressure maps for side positions when shown.
+- Our pressure maps for side-sleep positions when we show them.

 If You Are a Back Sleeper